syphon-org/syphon/readme.md

 </p>

 <p align='center'>
- Syphon is still in alpha and <b>do not recommend</b> using it where proven and independently verified security is required.
+ Syphon is still in alpha and we <b>do not recommend</b> using it where proven and independently verified security is required.
 </p>
 <br>